kshabalin/groc_del_api/README.md

 # README

 There have been developed:
-* Models User, Category, Product, Supplier, ShoppingCart, ShoppingCartItems;
+* User, Category, Product, Supplier, ShoppingCart and ShoppingCartItem models;

 * Product and Shopping Cart controllers;